Measure Cultural Distance by Analyzing Temporal Patterns of Food and Drink Preferences in YELP

 Julia Hsin-Ping Hsu

-My research interests include ML/ AI for social good, computational community data analytics, civic technology and information inequality.
+My research interests include computational social sciences, ML/ AI for social good, community informatics and civic technology.